parotid

 Adenoid cystic carcinoma

-What is adenoid cystic carcinoma?
-Adenoid cystic carcinoma (ACC) is a slow-growing but locally aggressive type of cancer most commonly found in the head and neck.
-Other possible locations include the skin, lungs, breasts, and prostate gland.
-How does adenoid cystic carcinoma spread?
-ACC grows slowly but spreads widely into surrounding tissues.
+Adenoid cystic carcinoma (ACC) is a slow-growing but locally aggressive type of cancer most commonly found in one of the major salivary glands, such as the parotid, submandibular, or sublingual gland.
+Other locations include the skin, lungs, breasts, and prostate gland.
+Adenoid cystic carcinoma grows slowly but spreads widely into surrounding tissues.
 However, unlike other …

 Read More »